WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-plugin-developers.md

 [<kbd> &nbsp; Run Blueprint &nbsp; </kbd>](https://playground.wordpress.net/builder/builder.html#{%22landingPage%22:%22/wp-admin/admin.php?page=add-media-from-third-party-service%22,%22login%22:true,%22steps%22:[{%22step%22:%22installPlugin%22,%22pluginZipFile%22:{%22resource%22:%22url%22,%22url%22:%22https://github-proxy.com/proxy/?repo=wptrainingteam/devblog-dataviews-plugin%22}}]})

-### Plugin code from a gist
+### Plugin from code in a file or gist in GitHub

-By combining the [`writeFile`](/blueprints/steps#WriteFileStep) and [`activatePlugin`](/blueprints/steps#activatePlugin) steps you can also launch a WP Playground instance with a plugin built on the fly from code stored on [a gist](https://gist.githubusercontent.com/ndiego/456b74b243d86c97cda89264c68cbdee/raw/ff00cf25e6eebe4f5a4eaecff10286f71e65340b/block-hooks-demo.php):
+By combining the [`writeFile`](/blueprints/steps#WriteFileStep) and [`activatePlugin`](/blueprints/steps#activatePlugin) steps you can also launch a WP Playground instance with a plugin built on the fly from code stored on a gist or [a file in GitHub](https://raw.githubusercontent.com/WordPress/blueprints/trunk/blueprints/custom-post/books.php):

 ```json
 {